reinvantveer/argo-batteries-included/README.md

 This helm chart currently contains the following:
 - [X] A local dev-configuration for ArgoCD
 - [X] A local dev-configuration for Minio.
 This takes care of local bucket access so you don't need AWS or GCS storage.
+- [X] PostgresSQL workflow archive database.
+NOTE that this database is NOT backed up on any bucket- or other storage!

 ### TODO